Jidzo1/pride2025-app-legal/README.md

 ## 📅 Document History

 - **July 2025**: Initial version created for app launch
+- **Updated**: Added bilingual support, filtering, and comprehensive feature coverage

 ## 🏳️‍🌈 About Pride Montreal 2025

 Pride Montreal is one of the largest Pride celebrations in the world, bringing together the 2SLGBTQ+ community and allies for a week of events, performances, and celebrations.

 This app serves as a comprehensive guide to all Pride Montreal 2025 events, helping attendees navigate the festival and discover amazing events throughout the city.
+The app is fully bilingual (English/French) to serve Montreal's diverse community.

+## 🌐 Bilingual Support

+The app provides complete bilingual support:
+- Full English and French localization
+- Event descriptions in both languages
+- Localized date and time formatting
+- Language preference stored locally
+- Seamless language switching

 ## 📞 Contact